Casey Hayden: Later years

 Hayden died in Arizona on January 4, 2023, at the age of 85.
 She was survived by her son Donald Campbell Boyce IV of Tucson, her daughter Rosemary Lotus Boyce of Los Angeles, and her sister, Karen Beams Hanys of Porter, Texas.

+Papers

+Casey Hayden's civil-rights era papers are curated by the Dolph Briscoe Center for American History at the University of Texas at Austin.